SQE: How to qualify as a solicitor

 - The fee for the SQE assessments does not include the costs of any SQE preparation courses.

-- The SQE assessments are set by Kaplan on behalf of the SRA.
-Find out more about the current costs of the SQE.
+- The SQE assessments are set by Kaplan on behalf of the SRA (learn more about the costs).

 Technically, the SRA does not require you to undertake an SQE preparation course.
 However, most people would not sit any other kind of professional examination without ensuring that they have undertaken the necessary study over a sufficient period of time to gain the requisite knowledge and skills.